Riding bikes in Vancouver's Stanley Park. Credit: JiaYing Grygiel

 Booking trans-Pacific flights for a family of four is prohibitively expensive, so my kids have never seen the country where I was born.
 The next best solution is packing stretchy pants (for all the tasty food!) and heading north to British Columbia.

-We don't have any cousins in Canada, but we did find tofu pudding and Taiwanese wheel cakes in Richmond’s Yaohan Centre.
+We don’t have any cousins in Canada, but we did find connections to my homeland just across the border: tofu pudding and Taiwanese wheel cakes in Richmond’s Yaohan Centre.
 And many other delicious things!
 Customs restrict what you can bring back across the border so you’ll need the stretchy pants to eat all you can.

 A family getaway to Vancouver, B.C., gets you a lot of bang for your buck.
 Literally, because the exchange rate is like getting a 30 percent discount.
-It’s just a tank of gas and a three-hour drive from Seattle to explore other cultures and languages, beginning with “ouvert” — that you'll see right at the border crossing.
+It’s just a tank of gas — yes, that tank is pretty expensive these days, but nothing compared to airfares — and a three-hour drive from Seattle to explore other cultures and languages.
+You can start with “ouvert” — that you’ll see right at the border crossing.

 In my 20s, I loved to drive up to Vancouver for shopping and gallery hopping.
-My husband went for shows and Canucks hockey games.
+My husband went for shows and Vancouver Canucks hockey games.
 Then we had kids, and somehow 10 years slipped by before we managed another visit.

 Oh, Sun Sui Wah, I waited 10 years for that egg tart with the flaky crust!
 You know the food will be amazing and authentic when your husband is one of three white people in the restaurant.

 As parents, we now see Vancouver through a very different lens.
-I pointed out the Buddhist temple off of Highway 99 and the ubiquitous Chinese characters.
+I pointed out the Buddhist temple off of Highway 99 and the ubiquitous Chinese characters to my kids.
 My younger son charmed obasans with his pint-size Mandarin.
 My older son was impressed by the flashing green traffic lights — something you don’t see in the U.S.